Orthodox pop: Within the community

 In a particularly infamous example, the Bnei Brak-based Haredi group Committee for Jewish Music, led by Rabbi Ephraim Luft, published in 2008 their "Rules for Playing Kosher Music", which condemned not only the use of secular styles in Jewish music but also modern instruments like saxophone and electric guitar as well as disco-style beats, and forbid the songs of "chareidi rock idols" from being played at Jewish events.
 Luft and the committee, in connection with groups like the Guardians of Sanctity and Education, sought to pre-approve all Haredi music and issued community-wide bans against many concerts, particularly targeting artists like Avraham Fried, Yaakov Shwekey, Mordechai Ben David, and Lipa Schmeltzer.
 Ben David allegedly called Luft a "sick individual" and other musicians in the scene privately told the press that they doubted the efficacy of his methods.
 Luft was also accused of racism due to his particular condemnation of black music styles like hip hop and reggae as "primitive", and one blogger noted that he had previously quoted the KKK publication The Southerner and approvingly cited the concept of white citizens' councils.
-Luft later released his own album, Hamavdil, in 2010, in order to provide an example of what he considered "proper music".
+Luft later released his own album, Hamavdil, in 2010, to provide an example of what he considered "proper music".

 Writing in 2011 for The Journal of Halacha and Contemporary Society, in an article entitled "Secular Music", Ezriel Gelbfish, surveying the relevant rabbinic literature on Jewish appropriation of secular music, found a variety of authoritative opinions and proposed a nuanced, case-by-case approach.

 Speaking about Haredi pop in 2015, Ben Zion Shenker said "What's happening now is that a lot of the young yeshiva boys are being exposed to this type of music [pop music], and they are going along with it.
-But the Rosh Yeshivas are seeing a trend which is not a very good trend.
+But the Rosh yeshivas are seeing a trend which is not a very good trend.
 Because with this type of music, you can go on the fringe, you know.
 If you become too inspired by it.
 It's not a kosher type of [outlet]."

 In a 2016 interview, producer Eli Gerstner revealed that his first Chevra album in 2001 had been banned in many Jewish schools and that he had received both hate mail and in-person criticism for the album's "non-Jewish" mainstream pop sound.
 In response, Gerstner argued that his music was at its core niggunim and that the objectionable modern elements were merely "dressing" and a matter of taste.